 Minoxidil may also cause side effects such as itching, irritation, or unwanted hair growth on other parts of the body.
 Therefore, it is important to follow the instructions carefully and consult a doctor before using minoxidil.

-Searching for a different, natural approach?
-Check out the Hair Growth Routine by Scandinavian Biolabs.
+For those interested in exploring other approaches, check out the Hair Growth Routine by Scandinavian Biolabs.

 Our Hair Growth Routine, comprising a powerful Bio-Pilixin Activation Serum, a bio-active Hair Strength shampoo, and a hydrating conditioner, is packed with potent ingredients.